guming/browserOnly/docs/docs/intro.md

 ## Basic Usage

-1. Click the BrowserBee icon in your Chrome toolbar to open the side panel
+1. Click the BrowserOnly icon in your Chrome toolbar to open the side panel
 2. Type your instruction (e.g., *"Go to Google, search for Cicero, and click the first result"*)
-3. Hit Enter and watch BrowserBee go to work 🐝
+3. Hit Enter and watch BrowserOnly go to work 🐦

 ## Next Steps

-- Check out the [Architecture](./architecture.md) to understand how BrowserBee works
+- Check out the [Architecture](./architecture.md) to understand how BrowserOnly works
-- Read the [User Guide](./user-guide.md) to learn how to use BrowserBee effectively
+- Read the [User Guide](./user-guide.md) to learn how to use BrowserOnly effectively
 - Read the [Contributing Guide](./contributing.md) if you want to contribute to the project